keikun555/docker-tlatoolbox/README.md

 * Impress your friends by running a GUI application in Docker.

 # WHAT IS TLA+?
-_TLA+ is especially well suited for writing high-level specifications of concurrent and distributed systems._ ([source](http://research.microsoft.com/en-us/um/people/lamport/tla/tla-intro.html))
+_"TLA+ is especially well suited for writing high-level specifications of concurrent and distributed systems."_ ([source](http://research.microsoft.com/en-us/um/people/lamport/tla/tla-intro.html))

 # HOW DO I LEARN MORE?
 Visit [The TLA Home Page](http://research.microsoft.com/en-us/um/people/lamport/tla/tla.html).